 A low white blood cell count is also sometimes called leukopenia (or leukocytopenia).
 White blood cell count varies from person to person.

-The normal range is usually between 4,000 and 11,000 white blood cells per microlitre of blood.
+The normal range is usually between 4,000 and 11,000 white blood cells per microliter of blood.
 Anything below 4,000 is typically considered to be a low white blood cell count.

 Low white blood cell count is often caused by problems with the bone marrow where they are made.
 The bone marrow is the spongy tissue inside of bones which is responsible for creating most of the body’s blood cells.